 A GUIDE THROUGH GRIEF – First Aid For Your Heart and Soul

 Whether you’re grieving the loss of someone you love, or going through a divorce, the loss of a job, or money, or just struggling to find the joy in life, let Edwina take your hand and gently guide you towards healing.
-PRICE INCLUDES POSTAGE WITHIN AUSTRALIA
+Price includes postage and handling.

 Grief hurts.
 It hurts like hell.
 It’s only natural to want to run as far and as fast as you can in the opposite direction.
 Trouble is, the further you run, the greater the spectre of your grief becomes, growing into a terrifying monster, hot on your heels.